anhdvu/simpos-runner/README.md

   - pin

 - **shared**: configuration that is shared among test cases.
-  > The tool will automatically generate an amount within given bounds of 2 values below.
+  > The tool will automatically generate an amount within the given bound of 2 values below.
   - amountMin:
   - amountMax:
   > The tool will use default values below if they are not explicitly set in test case settings.
   - defaultOriginalCurrencyCode:
   - defaultOriginalCurrencyDecimalPlaces:
+  - defaultProvince
+  - defaultCountry
+  - defaultMcc